perezsergioace/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    epress is a framework

 - [ ] Describe Middleware?

+    Is a function that allows controlability of the data flow.
+Middleware helps developers build applications more efficiently.

 - [ ] Describe a Resource?

+    Is the data on an api

 - [ ] What can the API return to help clients know if a request was successful?

+    It can return a successful message.
+In our case we send json messages.

 - [ ] How can we partition our application into sub-applications?

+    Seperate them by componenets by use case.

 ## Minimum Viable Product